 The same goes for the kind of goal-setting and it’s process.
 Avoid year-long goals that are likely to go out of date or a system that doesn’t allow for a shift in priorities.
 Instead, break down these targets into a more manageable timeframe such as quarterly goals.
 This allows for a more continuous way of setting and reaching your aims as well as being more efficient in responding to change if needs be.
 That’s what agile goal-setting looks like.

 How do you achieve it?

 Go digital.
 If you haven’t already, now is the time to do it, especially when everyone is already adapting to a more digital way of working.
 Paper-based processes are a thing of the past and should be left there, especially when it comes to your goal-setting and your performance management.
-This is the first step in bringing more agility to them.
+This is the first step in bringing more agility to them both.

 Making the move is not as challenging as you might think and the reasons for doing so are simple; you aren’t relying on in-person handover, it’s quicker, more effective, saves time, money, and it is far more environmentally friendly.
 And that’s just for starters.
 Having a smoother process that is easier to oversee ensures better engagement levels, brings clarity and improves productivity – all components of better company culture.

 Use the right framework.
 You have to use one that can move as things evolve and times change.
 Select one that allows dynamic and agile goal-setting.
 We use Objectives and Key Results for our team’s goal-setting as well as in our product for our customers.
 OKRs are more than a metric, allowing for greater clarity in not just what the goal is, but how to achieve it.
 This plays a vital role in a sustained successful goal-setting as part of an agile performance management process.
 It’s a more people-centred and supportive option.